Homeless students at California college can now sleep in their cars in parking garage - NewsBreak

 The college contracted a security firm to keep watch throughout the duration of the pilot program, until June 30, 2022.

-“If we can help to keep our students safe so they can better focus on their student responsibilities, this program is absolutely worth pursuing,” Muñoz said in a statement.
+“If we can help to keep our students safe so they can better focus on their student responsibilities, this program is absolutely worth pursuing,” Muñoz said in a statement.‘Lot of cockroaches and rats’: Neighbors seek action against California hoarder home

 A study from the University of California, Los Angeles , published late last year found that 1 in 5 California Community College students, 1 in 10 California State University students, and 1 in 20 University of California students were experiencing homelessness.